 Angela is an internationally known,reputable psychic and ordained spiritual consultant.
 Known as the "Hillbilly Psychic," She has been featured on national TV, radio, movie and newspapers.
 On this site, she shares insights and relays experiences and features "metaphysical matters" with Kim Clark.
 For a more personal connection, please check out her Facebook page.
-Her book, "through Angela's eyes" is available on Amazon.
+Her book, "Through Angela's Eyes" is available on Amazon.
 (Web view has more info/videos)

 Click hereif you want to buy Angela's book ($6.95), (less if downloaded), --- or--it's also on Amazon just search for "through angela's eyes'' by angela moore

 DOLL IN THE WINDOW